Kong/docs.konghq.com/src/gateway/reference/configuration.md

 #### portal_application_status_email
 {:.badge .enterprise}

-When enabled, developers will receive an email when the status changes for their application service requests.
+When enabled, developers will receive an email when the status changes for their appliciation service requests.

 When disabled, developers will still be able to view the status in their developer portal application page.